markdown.obsidian.personal.machine_learning.notation_summarization

 Returns None

-# Test out when a summary is written and when it is not.
+The next several examples demonstrate when a summary is written and when it is not.

 mock.patch('__main__._get_summary') as mock_get_summary,